Jvinniec/trademarks_and_industry/README.md

 ## Data Sources

 ### Trademark Filings
 Data on trademark filing in the United States is made public by the United States Patent and Trademark Office (USPTO).
 Specifically, the USPTO provides access to the text, [Nice classifications](https://en.wikipedia.org/wiki/International_(Nice)_Classification_of_Goods_and_Services), and other filing data for trademark applications ([historical](https://developer.uspto.gov/product/trademark-annual-xml-applications) and [daily](https://developer.uspto.gov/product/trademark-daily-xml-file-tdxf-applications#product-files)).
+A breakdown of the XML file structure and the pieces that are likely to be used in this project is shown [here](data/transcript_data.md).

 ### Market Data
 Because of the nature of this project, real-time market data is unnecessary.
 At best, daily market values should suffice to achieve the end goal.
 These can be obtained (freely) through the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
 This API allows accessing open, close, high, and low price data as well as trading volume for a host of market symbols.